About the Recovery and Resilience Plan

 With the EU priorities included in the RRF, the European Semester will be better able to guide Member States towards successfully implementing the green and digital transition and building a more resilient EU economy.

-Development areas
+Development Areas

 Slovenia will direct EU funding for recovery and resilience to the green transition, digital transformation, support to the economy, research and development, education, healthcare, social security, and housing.

-The Slovenian RRP foresees 34 reforms and 52 investments on four pillars:
+The Slovenian RRP foresees five pillars:

 - green transition;